SNAP Disqualification of a Grocery Store

-After consulting with her Certified Public Accountant, the store owner contacted Metropolitan Law Group and Mr. Andrew Tapp.
+After consulting with her Certified Public Accountant, the store owner contacted Metropolitan Law Group SNAP Violation Attorney, Mr. Andrew Tapp.
 Through several conversations, Mr. Tapp was able to advise the store owner of her rights, her options and what the best course of action was.
 The store owner then retained Mr. Tapp to handle the matter personally.

 With the benefit of his experience with the USDA, Mr. Tapp and Metropolitan Law Group set out to immediately collect the data and information from the store that he knew would be necessary for the store’s defense.
 Every day over the course of a week, Mr. Tapp and his paralegal built a case to address each and every issue that the USDA was concerned with.